Carrie Chapman Catt—Leading the Way for Women’s Rights

 At the age of 13 she wondered why her father could vote but her mother could not in the 1872 presidential election.
 Before the Civil War era the only people who could vote were white males who were age 21 or over, who owned property or who could show proof of military service.

 Carrie graduated from Charles City High School in just three years.
 Her father opposed his daughter’s wish to attend college.
 She wanted to become a teacher.
 He didn’t think a girl should get a college education.
-But she was determined to go to college.
+However, she was determined to go to college.
 She obtained a teaching certificate, taught for a year and saved her money before going to Iowa State Agricultural College in Ames.
-Catt worked her way through college by washing dishes for 9 cents an hour and working in the library for 10 cents an hour.
+Catt worked her way through college by washing dishes for nine cents an hour and working in the library for ten cents an hour.

 A Leader in Her Class